-- (i) SLN ATCT will contact ARFF via the SLN Emergency Communication System (ECS/Crash Phone). - (ii) On duty ARFF will stand by at the ARFF station until deployment is necessary. - (iii) On duty ARFF will contact Salina Fire Station 3 and provide Alert Information. - (iv) Additional ARFF staff will return to the ARFF station. - (v) SAA Maintenance Personnel will stand by and be ready to provide support and assistance.
+- (i) SLN ATCT will contact ARFF via the SLN Emergency Communication System (ECS/Crash Phone). - (ii) On duty ARFF will stand by at the ARFF station until deployment is necessary.
+If the aircraft is disabled on the airfield ARFF will immediately respond to the scene. - (iii) On duty ARFF may contact Salina Fire Station 3 and provide Alert Information. - (iv) Additional ARFF staff will return to the ARFF station. - (v) SAA Maintenance Personnel will stand by and be ready to provide support and assistance.